quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.28.0 – July 5, 2021 =
+* New: introducing new tax codes for SaaS and standard-rated products

 = 1.27.3 – April 25, 2021 =
 * New: move business fields to a new section in checkout form